-Now, niching down can be based on who you serve.
-This is called “vertical specialization.”
-But it can also refer to what you sell or do, or “horizontal specialization.”
+Niching down can be based on who you serve, which is a vertical specialization.
+But you can also niche down based on what you do, or horizontal specialization.

 I'm a drummer.
 Due to COVID, I can't jam with my fellow bandmates, and it kind of sucks.
-So I decided to record myself doing these “quarantine covers,” which I posted online.
-These videos are of me playing drums over some classic rock songs.
+So I decided to record myself doing these “quarantine covers,” which I posted online, of me playing drums over some classic rock songs.

 Last week, I struggled because I was trying to align my drum track with one song: Semi-Charmed Kind of Life by Third Eye Blind.
 For some reason, the tempo was off and the backing track was weird.

 After frustratingly tinkering with Adobe Premiere Pro for a few hours, I had a thought: “What if there was a drumless track of the song?”